 As the hobby evolved, changes to the power systems have evolved as well.
 Although gas-operated motors exist (for larger planes), most modelers today will use smaller 2 or 4-stroke engines that use a fuel mix called nitro-methane.
 But as electrical technology has been refined, more fliers are turning to the electric power systems.

 Whether you fly the nitro models or the electric models is your choice!
 There are pros and cons on both sides of the debate, and is too diverse to discuss here.
-Generally though, electric models can be more expensive to purchase, but you do not have to maintain fuel and other special field equipment to maintain and service.
 Some will argue electric aircraft are safer to operate.
-The nitro planes are almost "gas-n-go," but require more field equipment in operation and tend to get greasy with the exhaust.
+The nitro planes are almost "gas-n-go," but require more field equipment in operation, tend to get greasy with the exhaust and require more and specialized maintenance.
 Many members fly both nitro and electric for the best of both worlds - that is, electric power is favored on smaller aircraft, but the nitro engines are still better suited for larger aircraft when you compare the operating costs.

-Manufacturers today are also offering a wide assortment of micro-scale aircraft suitable for indoor flying!
+Manufacturers today are also offering a wide assortment of micro-scale aircraft suitable for indoor flying that also include gyros for flight stabilization!
 Your decision to buy a particular model will depend on where your interests will take you!

-Many members fly helicopters that are sold in an ever-expanding price and size range.
-The fanciest helicopters have stabilization controls and many other features that make the flying accessible to more pilots.
+Many members also fly helicopters that are sold in an ever-expanding price and size range.
+The fanciest helicopters have stabilization controls, gyros, collective pitch and many other features that make the flying accessible to more pilots.
 Even the micro-sizes available today are easier to fly, but are generally more suited to indoor flying.
 Flying the most advanced helicopters requires more piloting skill and understanding of your transmitter's functions and options.

 WHY SHOULD I JOIN AN R/C CLUB?